 Our mission: Preparing our students with skills and knowledge for success in college, career, and citizenship.

-our attending students for their success in college, a meaningful career and
+prepare each of our students for success in college, a meaningful career, and

 global citizenship.
 Our dedicated teaching and support staff strongly believe

-interest.
-We have strong relationships with our local businesses,
+We have strong relationships with local businesses, community groups, civic